Language

 Why is my calculated rate higher than what competitors charge?

-Many freelancers undercharge because they don't account for all the hidden costs of self-employment.
-Your calculated rate reflects what you actually need to earn your desired income.
+Many freelancers undercharge because they ignore taxes, expenses, non-billable time, and vacation.
+Your calculated rate reflects what you truly need to earn your target income.
+Competing on price alone often leads to burnout and financial stress.

 How often should I recalculate my rate?